tribecamp/discord-bot/CONTRIBUTING.md

 ```

 Move [`src/config/env.example`](./src/config/env.example) to the [root directory](./) and rename it to `.env`, and fill in your Discord bot token, which you can find [here](https://discord.com/developers/applications).

+If you want to use hot reloading in `yarn dev`, you'll have to install the [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension on Visual Studio Code.

 ## Useful commands